User Commands lftp(1)

 mirror:order (list of patterns)

-specifies order of file transfers.
-E.g. setting this to
+specifies order of file transfers when sorting by name.
+E.g. setting this to "*.sfv

-other files.
-To process directories after other files,
+and then all other files.
+To process directories after other files, add "*/" to the

 mirror:parallel-directories (boolean)

-wise, it will transfer files from a single directory
+parallel mode.
+Otherwise, it will transfer files from a single directory before moving

 mirror:parallel-transfer-count (number)